Creating and managing workflows

 • Next email date

-Inactive members — No longer in the flow.
+Inactive members — No longer in the workflow.
 This includes:

 • Completed the sequence